Chelmsford: Future transport plans

 Proposals for a bypass of Chelmsford connecting the A12 interchange at Boreham (junction 19) and the A131 were put forward for public consultation by Essex County Council in 2006; the preferred route was announced in March 2007.
 It comprises the creation of 7.9 km of two-lane dual carriageway and junctions connecting to the A12 and A131, it will sever 10 footpaths/bridleways and involve almost entirely greenfield construction.

 The scheme was estimated to cost £138 million in March 2007 but was increased to an estimated range of £229 – £262 million in February 2008.
 The scheme still requires funding and planning permission with applications timetabled for 2009–2011, a public inquiry timetabled for 2012 and with an estimated construction start date of 2014–2016.
 The Chelmsford North Action Group (NAG) objects to this scheme, stating that Chelmsford was to "be engulfed by huge motorways connecting the Channel Ports, via a new Lower Thames Crossing, A130, on to Stansted, M11 and A14".

-A second railway station, to be called Beaulieu Park, has been proposed to serve the new Beaulieu housing developments to the north-east of Chelmsford.
-Work began in January 2023 and the station is set to open in late 2025.